 History, tourist information, and nearby accommodation

-A lovely Jacobean house with Georgian remodeling.
+Rousham is a lovely Jacobean house with Georgian remodelling.
 The house is set in superb landscape gardens, which have remained unaltered since they were designed in the early 18th century.
 The gardens, designed by William Kent, were one of the first and most influential of the style which became known as English landscape gardening.
-The house has been owned by Dormer family since it was built.
+The house has been owned by the Dormer family since it was built.

 Located immediately beside Rousham House, and part of the Rousham estate, is the parish church.
 This is a lovely early medieval building with a sturdy square tower in Perpendicular style.
 The interior features some lovely medieval tombs and memorials to the Dormer family of Rousham House.

 Rousham is a wonderful house and superlative garden, but, sadly, not the most welcoming place for families.
 As of this writing, no children under 15 years of age are admitted.

 Look closely at the front door of Rousham House, and you will see small circular holes lined with lead.
 These are mementoes of the Civil War, when the owner of the house, Sir Robert Dormer, bored holes in the woodwork to allow defenders of the house to stick their muskets out.